michelcrypt4d4mus/pdfalyzer/README.md

 If your pull request includes some `pytest` setup/unit testing you'll be my new favorite person.

 ### Testing
-Run tests by typing `pytest`.
+Run all tests by typing `pytest`.
 Test coverage is relatively spartan but should throw failures if you really mess something up.
+See [How To Invoke pytest](https://docs.pytest.org/en/7.1.x/how-to/usage.html) official docs for other options.

 # TODO